VisionEval/OSwhitepaper/README.md

 + Issues need to be created on GitHub, however

 [See this page](https://help.github.com/articles/basic-writing-and-formatting-syntax/) for additional tips on formatting a markdown document.
 Additional markdown topics are covered [here](https://guides.github.com/features/mastering-markdown/).

+## Working with references

+References are in [`bibtex`](http://www.bibtex.org/) format, in the `refs` folder.
+This is an open source format for organizing citations.
+The software [JabRev](https://github.com/JabRef/jabref/releases/tag/v3.8.2) provides a cross-platform tool for storing and organizing citations in a `.bib` refrence library.